R3DRUN3/cyberhall/CTF/flaws-cloud/README.md

 <img src="images/flaws-website.png" alt="flaws.cloud" width="3000" height="290">

-The initial step we can take is to perform a DNS lookup to gather additional information:
+The initial step we can take is to perform a DNS lookup (*forward lookup*) on the domain in order to gather additional information:
 ```console
 nslookup flaws.cloud